jsulba/jsulba/README.md

 **`Digital Craftsman (Developer/Photographer/Creator)`**

-I'm a soon-to-be graduated full-stack developer by day and aspiring photographer by night (though technically not always at night).
+I'm a full-stack developer by day and aspiring photographer by night (though technically not always at night).
 I absolutely love technology in all its different forms, and I'm naturally drawn to contribute my own creations to the digital world.

    <p align="left">
       <a href="#">